nfriedly/node-unblocker/readme.md

 {
     prefix: '/proxy/',  // Path that the proxied URLs begin with. '/' is not recommended due to a few edge cases.
     host: null, // Host used in redirects (e.g `example.com` or `localhost:8080`).
 Default behavior is to determine this from the request headers.
-    requestMiddleware: [], // Array functions that perform extra processing on client requests before they are sent to the remote server.
+    requestMiddleware: [], // Array of functions that perform extra processing on client requests before they are sent to the remote server.
 API is detailed below.
-    responseMiddleware: [], // Array functions that perform extra processing on remote responses before they are sent back to the client.
+    responseMiddleware: [], // Array of functions that perform extra processing on remote responses before they are sent back to the client.
 API is detailed below.
     standardMiddleware: true, // Allows you to disable all built-in middleware if you need to perform advanced customization of requests or responses.
     processContentTypes: [ // All  built-in middleware that modifies the content of responses limits itself to these content-types.
         'text/html',